MicrosoftDocs/visualstudio-docs/docs/ide/codespaces/customize-codespaces.md

 The real value of GitHub Codespace comes when you can create unique, repeatable development environments in the cloud tailored for your own work as well as your team's.
 By building on a default GitHub Codespace Instance Type, you can customize what is installed and configured when you create a new codespace.

-The next sections will describe two codespace configuration methods using `.devcontainer.json` and `.devinit.json` files.
+The next sections will describe two codespace configuration methods using *.devcontainer.json* and *.devinit.json* files.
 These files let you configure the installation frameworks and tools for a codespace and when you stored in your repository anyone creating a codespace based on your repository will have the same remote development environment.

 ## Customize with devcontainer.json

-When a codespace is created, GitHub Codespaces looks for a [`devcontainers.json`](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) file in the root of your repository and uses the settings within to customize the codespace or the client instances connecting to it (browser-base editor, Visual Studio, or Visual Studio Code).
-Most the `devcontainer.json` settings apply to Linux-based codespaces and the two other clients but some are available for Windows codespaces and Visual Studio.
+When a codespace is created, GitHub Codespaces looks for a [*devcontainers.json*](https://code.visualstudio.com/docs/remote/devcontainerjson-reference) file in the root of your repository and uses the settings within to customize the codespace or the client instances connecting to it (browser-base editor, Visual Studio, or Visual Studio Code).
+Most the *devcontainer.json* settings apply to Linux-based codespaces and the two other clients but some are available for Windows codespaces and Visual Studio.

-The `devcontainer.json` file can be placed in one of two places in a repository:
+The *devcontainer.json* file can be placed in one of two places in a repository:

-1. `{repository-root}/.devcontainer.json`
+1. *{repository-root}/.devcontainer.json*
-2. `{repository-root}/.devcontainer/devcontainer.json`
+2. *{repository-root}/.devcontainer/devcontainer.json*

-GitHub Codespaces support the following `devcontainer.json` properties.
+GitHub Codespaces support the following *devcontainer.json* properties.
 Setting Visual Studio Code specific properties is useful if you expect to connect to your codespace with the other clients in addition to Visual Studio.

-* `extensions` - An array of [VS Code Extension Marketplace](https://marketplace.visualstudio.com/vscode) extensions that should be installed.
+* `extensions` - An array of [Visual Studio Code Marketplace](https://marketplace.visualstudio.com/vscode) extensions that should be installed.
-* `settings`  - A set of [VS Code settings](https://code.visualstudio.com/docs/getstarted/settings) to apply.
+* `settings`  - A set of [Visual Studio Code settings](https://code.visualstudio.com/docs/getstarted/settings) to apply.
 * `forwardPorts`- A port or array of ports that should be automatically forwarded locally when the codespace is running.
 * `postCreateCommand` - A command string or list of command arguments to run after the codespaces is created.